A Theoretical Approach for Structuring and Analysing Knowledge Provenance for Visual Analytics: Introduction

 The remainder of the paper is structured as follows.
-In Sec.~\ref{sec:related}, we discuss related work involving techniques that seek to formalize the VA knowledge flow as a concrete framework, usages of knowledge graphs within VA, including how they differ from VAKG, and other concepts which tackle the ongoing knowledge evolution during data analysis.
+In Sec.~\ref{sec:back} and Sec.~\ref{sec:related}, we introduce relevant concepts and discuss related work involving techniques that seek to formalize the VA knowledge flow, usages of knowledge graphs within VA, including how they differ from VAKG, and other concepts which tackle the ongoing knowledge evolution during data analysis.
 In Sec.~\ref{sec:methodology}, we extend the existing works of the theoretical knowledge model of VA to formalize VAKG.
-In Sec.~\ref{sec:comparison}, we present possible applications of VAKG while comparing with existing methods and justifications for further extending VAKG.
-We also illustrate the potential impact of using VAKG by interviewing two experts: one in the food-business field who routinely performs manual financial data analysis for decision making and another who manages a fraud detection and credit analysis area within a large bank in Sec.~\ref{sec:interview}.
-Finally, in Sec.~\ref{sec:future} we discuss VAKG current limitations and the next steps within our research plan and in Sec.~\ref{sec:conclusion} we draw our conclusions.
+In Sec.~\ref{sec:applications}, we present possible applications of VAKG while comparing it with existing methods and justifications for further extending VAKG.
+We conducted a case study to demonstrate the practical application of the VAKG to a VA tool that analyses interactive clustering of textual documents in Sec.~\ref{sec:applications} called ModKT.
+The researchers developing ModKT are using the results to decide the next steps in their work.
+Finally, in Sec.~\ref{sec:future}, we discuss current limitations and the next steps within our research plan.
+In Sec.~\ref{sec:conclusion}, we draw our conclusions.